Regulation of Programmed Cell Death in Drosophila

 Nonlethal Use of Apoptotic Proteins and the Ubiquitin-Proteasome System for Cellular Remodeling

-Apoptotic proteins can serve nonlethal functions for cellular remodeling in both Drosophila and mammals.
+Proteolytic systems, including apoptotic caspases, serve nonlethal functions for cellular remodeling in both Drosophila and mammals.
 We originally defined the role of ubiquitin-pathway enzymes for caspase activation and protein degradation during sperm differentiation, but similar mechanisms operate in mammals and in other cells, including neurons.
 More recently, we discovered a new mechanism for regulating the activity of the 26S proteasome, the proteolytic complex responsible for the degradation of most intracellular proteins.
 We first showed that the basal activity of proteasomes can be dynamically increased by the conserved proteasome regulator PI31.
 Subsequently, we found that ADP ribosylation of PI31 by Tankyrase (TNKS) promotes 26S assembly and stimulates 26S activity in both Drosophila and human cells.
 Moreover, inhibition of TNKS by either RNA interference or small-molecule inhibitors reduces protein breakdown.
 These results reveal a novel mechanism of proteasome regulation that can be targeted with existing compounds.
 Since NAD+ is the source of the ADP-ribose group, proteasome regulation by TNKS provides a potential new link between cell metabolism and the regulation of protein degradation.
-Our work also indicates that TNKS inhibitors may be useful for the treatment of multiple myeloma and other cancers sensitive to proteasome inhibition.

 Part of this work was supported by a grant from the National Institutes of Health.